Drew Residence: Heritage listing

 The former Drew Residence was listed on the Queensland Heritage Register on 24 November 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Constructed in the 1890s by American carpenters and boat-builders Samuel Drew and his sons as their family home, the place is important in illustrating the expansion of Sandgate as a town and seaside resort in the late 19th and early 20th centuries.
+Constructed in the 1890s by American carpenters and boatbuilders Samuel Drew and his sons as their family home, the place is important in illustrating the expansion of Sandgate as a town and seaside resort in the late 19th and early 20th centuries.
 The place is closely associated with the Drew family and their contribution to local pleasure-craft construction in the late 19th and early 20th centuries, further illustrating the nature of Sandgate as a bayside community.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Drew Residence is important in demonstrating the principal characteristics of a substantial, late 19th century artisan's residence designed to impress, and of large timber sea-side homes in the Sandgate/Shorncliffe area in general, including in the design a tower room with views over Cabbage Tree Creek to Moreton Bay.

 The place is important because of its aesthetic significance.

 The place exhibits a range of aesthetic characteristics, including the setting of the house adjacent to Cabbage Tree Creek; the scale, form, and materials employed; the decorative external timberwork; and the quality of the interior detailing, particularly the well-crafted joinery.
 The place makes a significant contribution to the streetscape, and is a local landmark.